 Applying for trade plates

-To apply for trade plates, you’ll need to apply for a trade plate licence.
+You’ll need to apply for a trade plate licence to get trade plates.
 The plates themselves are sent when your licence is granted.
-You’ll need to apply by downloading a form and then sending it to the DVLA to get your licence.
+You’ll need to apply by downloading a form and then sending it to the DVLA.
 The form you need depends on your status, as there’s a form for people acquiring their first trade licence as well as those renewing or replacing theirs.
-These are:
+The forms available are:

 • VTL301 to apply for your first trade licence